cs3157-borowski/recitations/recitation_2/bit_operators.md

 For `x << n`, each bit in `x` is shifted to the left (towards the Most Significant Bit, MSB) by `n` digits:

 - Left-shifting always fills the vacated bits on the right with 0's
-- The displaced bits on the left are discarded
+- The displaced bits beyond the size of the type on the left are discarded (aka. the bits shoved into the pool, see 2/1 lecture)

 Note that this is equivalent to multiplying a number by 2^`n`!